 Who is eligible to apply to the Gilder Lehrman Teacher Seminars?

-We are unable to include part-time educators, home-school teachers, substitute teachers, or historical reenactors.
+Unfortunately, we are unable to accept applications from part-time educators, home-school teachers, substitute teachers, or historical re-enactors.

 Can more than one teacher apply from a given school or institution?

-Yes, multiple teachers from the same school may attend Gilder Lehrman seminars as long as they attend different seminars.
-One of the goals of our seminars is to encourage the widespread dissemination of information through teachers attending different seminars.
+Yes, teachers from the same school may attend different Gilder Lehrman seminars.
+One goal of our seminars is to encourage the dissemination of information through teachers attending different seminars.
 We encourage you and your colleagues to apply to different programs and share information and experiences upon your return home.

-Yes, you may make up to four seminar selections on your application, but successful applicants will only be accepted to attend one program.
+You may make up to four seminar selections on your application; successful applicants will only be accepted to attend one program.

 What expenses am I responsible for?